galaxyhitcher/galaxyhitcher.github.io/_posts/2016-05-25-check-out-my-first-post.md

-# Check Out My First Post
+<p>Several months ago, I enrolled in Launch Academy which is an online bootcamp for learning web development.
+This blog will be a partial catalog of topics I learn.</p>

-Several months ago, I enrolled in Launch Academy which is an online bootcamp for learning web development.
-This blog will be a partial catalog of topics I will encounter as I learn web development.
-I have learned Ruby and Sinatra so I decided to use Jekyll since it's a lightweight and Ruby-based blogging software.
-After installing the Jekyll gem, I created the blog you are reading using the very nice Utterson theme (from http://jekyllthemes.org/themes/utterson/).
+<p>I chose to use Jekyll for this project since it is Ruby software (which I have been learning)!
+After installing the Jekyll gem, I created the blog you are reading using the very nice Utterson theme from <i><a>http://jekyllthemes.org/themes/utterson/.</a></i></p>